-During 2016, it is proposed that the Commission maintain a staff capability designed to respond to a variety of requests for assistance in implementing the regional water quality management plan.
+During 2017, it is proposed that the Commission maintain a staff capability designed to respond to a variety of requests for assistance in implementing the regional water quality management plan.
 For the most part, these activities will be conducted in direct response to requests submitted by designated management agencies.
 Under this project, Commission staff would attend meetings and prepare reports relating to the regional water quality management plan and its implementation recommendations.
 Such meetings and reports can be expected to involve all of the elements of the adopted regional water quality management plan.
 This project will include assisting local communities in resolving water quality problems through effective stormwater management planning and analysis integrating nonpoint source pollution abatement measures.
 For example, the Commission may assist some communities in the analysis and development of stormwater management plans and facilities designed to reduce nonpoint source pollutant loadings to downstream waters.
 This project will also include the provision of all sewerage system facility planning assistance and review, as well as the preparation of amendments to the regional water quality management plan.
 Such assistance typically includes provision of data, review of plans, and attendance at meetings.

-In 2016, the Commission staff will continue to serve in an advisory role to the MMSD study team developing third party Total Maximum Daily Loads (TMDLs) for the Kinnickinnic, Menomonee, and Milwaukee River watersheds and the Milwaukee Harbor estuary and for the development of a TMDL implementation plan.
+In 2017, the Commission staff will continue to serve in an advisory role relative to implementation of the Total Maximum Daily Load (TMDL) wasteload and load allocations developed for the Kinnickinnic, Menomonee, and Milwaukee River watersheds and the Milwaukee Harbor estuary.
+The Commission staff will also prepare a water quality monitoring strategy for the Cedar Creek and Ulao Creek subwatersheds in collaboration with Ozaukee and Washington Counties; the municipalities wholly, or partially, within those watersheds; and MMSD.